-- promotes the creation of policies, procedures and notifications designed to ensure university compliance with the ADA and the Rehabilitation Act;
+- promote the creation of policies, procedures and notifications designed to ensure university compliance with the ADA and the Rehabilitation Act;

-- oversees implementation of compliance procedures, including investigation and disposition of complaints or grievances;
+- oversee implementation of compliance procedures, including investigation and disposition of complaints or grievances;

-- answers questions and provides guidance about ADA/Rehabilitation Act compliance and the university's related policies and procedures;
+- answer questions and provides guidance about ADA/Rehabilitation Act compliance and the university's related policies and procedures;

-- is a liaison to the state and federal agencies that enforce the ADA or the Rehabilitation Act;
+- liaison with the state and federal agencies that enforce the ADA or the Rehabilitation Act;

-- helps ensure the campus community and university employees with ADA/Rehabilitation Act compliance responsibilities are adequately trained and educated; and
+- help ensure the campus community and university employees with ADA/Rehabilitation Act compliance responsibilities are adequately trained and educated; and

-- monitors all other aspects of the university's ADA/Rehabilitation Act compliance.
+- monitor all other aspects of the university's ADA/Rehabilitation Act compliance.